coder/coder-v1-cli/docs/coder_tokens.md

 ### Synopsis

 Create and manage API Tokens for authenticating the CLI.
-Statically authenticate using the token value with the `CODER_TOKEN` and `CODER_URL` environment variables.
+Statically authenticate using the token value with the `CODER_TOKEN` and `CODER_URL` workspace variables.

 ### Options